View More Images

 The pre-tour pack includes detailed instructions, including a map, for travel to the accommodation at the start of the tour.

-Tour participants are advised not to book themselves out on an early morning flight at the end of the tour, as the journey from Sakata to the nearest international airport is approximately 5 hours.
+Tour participants are advised not to book themselves out on an early morning flight at the end of the tour, as the journey from Shinjo to the nearest international airport is approximately five hours.

 Related Tours